GenieTim/pylimer-tools/docs/installation.rst

   python -m pip install pylimer_tools

+NOTE:
-**Note**: depending on your OS and Python environment, you may require an installation of some dependencies.
+  depending on your OS and Python environment, you may require an installation of some dependencies.
   In this case, a custom compilation could be a workaroud.
   Checkout the following sections for your system.

 Manual Compilation
 ===================